biniyamNahusenay/book-rental/README.md

 # you should have a postgres is running and set up the .env file
-run 'npm i' In the parent folder cd backend npx prisma db push
+run 'npm i' In the parent folder and then migrate to backend : cd backend then make : npx prisma db push
 #Then you should back to the parent directory
 then run "npm run dev"